How to Cook Spaghetti Squash in the Oven or Microwave

 Cut the squash from stem to end, but don’t try to cut through the stem (it’s too tough).
-When you’ve cut through the squash, just pull each half apart.
+Then, when you’ve cut through the squash, just pull each half apart.
 The force will pull one half away from the stem.
+(Watch us do this in the video — it’s simple.)

-Once you’ve cut the squash in half, scoop out the seeds.
+When you’ve cut the squash in half, scoop out the seeds.
 If you’re a fan of roasted pumpkin seeds, you can use these to make something very similar.
-If you take a look in the notes section of the recipe, we’ve given tips for how to roast them.
+If you take a look in the notes section of the recipe, we’ve shared tips for how to roast them.

 By the way, if you watch the video above, we show you another way to cut spaghetti squash.
 Instead of making boats, we cut it in half crosswise.
 You can see us do it around the 1:45 minute mark.

-How to Bake Spaghetti Squash in the Oven
+The Best Way to Cook Spaghetti Squash: Roast it in the Oven

-Place the squash cut-side-down onto a parchment paper lined baking sheet and then bake until soft.
-We use a 375 degree F oven, but adding or reducing by 25 degrees should not make much of a difference.
-(We will do this if we are making something else that requires a different temperature).
-You will need to bake the squash for 40 to 50 minutes, but keep in mind that the bake time will vary depending on how small or large your squash is.
+In our recipe, we call for a 375 degree F oven, but adding or reducing by 25 degrees does not make much of a difference.
+So if you have something else in the oven at the same time, there’s no need to worry about changing the oven temperature.
+At 375 degrees, you will need to bake the squash for 40 to 50 minutes.
+Keep in mind that the bake time will vary depending on how small or large your squash is.

-If you’ve got some in the fridge, you can sneak a few sprigs of fresh herbs under each squash half — rosemary, thyme, sage, and mint are all excellent.
+Here’s one more tip for roasting squash.
+If you have some, sneak a few sprigs of fresh herbs under each squash half before you bake them — rosemary, thyme, sage, and mint are all excellent.

 Microwave for 5 minutes, check the squash and continue to microwave for 2 to 5 minutes until the squash is soft and easily pierced with a knife.
 Allow the squash to cool, and then scoop out the flesh with a fork.